Leftover Turkey Stuffing Balls

 • butter/oil (or you can bake)

 Turkey Stuffing Potato Balls.
 Leftover Thanksgiving recipe.
+Stuffing Balls recipe

 Instructions

-This recipe couldn't be simpler when leftovers are around yet its one of those memorable foods that will have you making the mashed potatoes, stuffing and turkey JUST so you can make it again!
+• This recipe couldn't be simpler when leftovers are around yet its one of those memorable foods that will have you making the mashed potatoes, stuffing and turkey JUST so you can make it again!

-All you need to do is to combine equal parts mashed potatoes and stuffing and then add in shredded turkey meat.
-Form the mixture into balls like making a meatball and bake them for 10-12 minutes just to firm up the exterior a bit.
+• Form the mixture into balls like making a meatball and bake them for 15 minutes just to firm up the exterior a bit.
 The inside is light and fluffy as a cloud.
-Next, smother them in gravy and add a dollop of cranberry if you like and dig in!
+If your ingredients are cold you may need to bake longer.

-OR even better in my opinion and the way I now make these.
+• OR even better in my opinion and the way I now make these.
 Form them into balls, roll in seasoned panko, pressing to get the panko to adhere and fry them up in a bit of butter/olive oil just to warm them through.
 The brown bits make these turkey balls even better!

 Turkey Balls Recipe

-Best Ever Turkey Stuffing Potato Balls
+Best Ever Turkey Mashed Potato Stuffing Balls

 Tips